School zone

 A school zone refers to an area on a street near a school or near a crosswalk leading to a school that has a likely presence of younger pedestrians.
 School zones generally have a reduced speed limit during certain hours.

 Fines

-Fines for speeding in school zones may be enhanced.
-For example, many authorities double speeding fines in school zones.
+Fines for speeding may be enhanced in a school zone.
+For example, many authorities in the United States double speeding fines in school zones.

 In New South Wales, Australia there are increases in fines that apply in school zones, during school zone times.
 The most common offences that occur in a school zone also attract demerit points.
 This includes most parking offences, such as parking on a footpath or nature strip, double parking, disobeying a no stopping or no parking sign and stopping in a bus zone.
 In the United Kingdom the fine for stopping next to a school is £30.